banroney/clamav-aws-scanner/README.md

 ## Component 1 - ClamAV Service

 In order to deploy this component, please go to AWS> CloudFormation Use the template.yaml to create teh stack.
 Create teh input and wait for all the components to be created and deployed.
-The outputs will display the endpoint for the
+The outputs will display the endpoint for the service which can be used as input to the lambda service.

 ## Component 2 - Lambda Service

+In order to deploy this component, please go to AWS> CloudFormation Use the template.yaml to create teh stack.
+Create teh input and wait for all the components to be created and deployed.
+The outputs will display the endpoint for the service which can be used as input to the lambda service.